ABOUT MURCHISON FALLS NATIONAL PARK

 Murchison Falls National Park Southern Entrance Gates

-Two southerly approaches to Paraa lead out Masindi town, which is a 4 hour drive (305km) from Kampala.
+Two southerly approaches to Paraa lead out Masindi town, which is a 4 hour drive (305 km) from Kampala city.
 Along the way to Masindi is the Ziwa rhino sanctuary, home to the only wild Rhinos in Uganda. you can track them on foot and support this important initiative to reintroduce rhinos to protected areas.

 This route happens to be longer but more scenic alternative it runs for 135km from Masindi to the park’s Budongo gate, the route includes a passage through Budongo forest and a memorable descent of the rift valley escarpment with views across lake Albert towards the Congo mountains.